namansahore/builtwith-for-python-3/README.md

 ### Fix:

-[Download](https://pypi.python.org/pypi/builtwith/1.3.2) builtwith package and replace or rewrite it's __ init__ file with above code.
+[Download](https://pypi.python.org/pypi/builtwith/1.3.2) builtwith package and replace or rewrite it's __ init__.py file with above code.
 This code behave in slightly different manner.

 Now you package will work as it should.